etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 ## Select

-this is reminiscent of SQL’s `select` keyword which allows you to choose columns.
+This is reminiscent of SQL’s `select` keyword which allows you to choose columns.

 ```r
 # R